sunfmin/fanout/README.md

 ```

-I want to do first to convert the word to PinYin, and then suffix `.com`, Then use `whois` to all of them to see if they are still available.
+I want to do first to convert the word to PinYin, and then suffix `.com`, Then use `whois` command to all of them to see if they are still available.
 So that if they are, I can quickly register it.

-The non parallel program will look like this:
+The non-parallel slow program will look like this:

 ```